A structural bound for cluster robustness of randomized small-block Lanczos: Matrix polynomials

 \subsection{Solvents and latent roots}

 Similar to scalar polynomials, we can also define the generalization of roots as solvents and latent roots~\cite[Sec.~1]{Dennis1976}. \begin{definition}[Solvent and latent root/vector] Given a matrix polynomial $\Phi$ of the form \cref{eq:defPhiX}, if $\Phi(B)=0$, then $B$ is called a left solvent of $\Phi$.
-If $\Phi(\lambda)$ is singular for some $\lambda\in\R$, then $\lambda$ is called a latent root of $\Phi$.
-If $\omega^{\Ttran}\Phi(\lambda)=0$ for a nonzero vector $\omega$ and a latent root $\lambda$, then $\omega$ is called the corresponding left latent vector. \end{definition}
+If $\Phi(\lambda I)$ is singular for some $\lambda\in\R$, then $\lambda$ is called a latent root of $\Phi$.
+If $\omega^{\Ttran}\Phi(\lambda I)=0$ for a nonzero vector $\omega$ and a latent root $\lambda$, then $\omega$ is called the corresponding left latent vector. \end{definition}

 In the rest of this paper, we will omit ``left'' before left solvent and left latent vector since we only consider matrix polynomials like \cref{eq:defPhiX}.
-Let $\Phi\in\poly_{d}(\R^{b\times b})$ and $B_{0}$ be a solvent of $\Phi$.
-The generalized B\'ezout's theorem \cite[Chap~4.3, Thm.~1]{Gantmacher1998} asserts the existence of a lambda-matrix $\Phi_{B_{0}}\in\poly_{d-1}(\R^{b\times b})$ such that
+Let $\Phi\in\poly_{d}(\R^{b\times b})$ and $B$ be a solvent of $\Phi$.
+The generalized B\'ezout's theorem \cite[Chap~4.3, Thm.~1]{Gantmacher1998} asserts the existence of a matrix polynomial $\Phi_{B}\in\poly_{d-1}(\R^{b\times b})$ such that

-The following lemma provides a further connection between latent pairs and solvent.
+The following lemma, essentially from \cite[Lem.~4.1]{Dennis1976}, provides a further connection between latent pairs and solvent.